-Released as part of the Bamboo family, the Folio smartpad is integrated with cloud services and the Wacom Inkspace app – a clever device that allows designers and artists to easily edit and access their files wherever they are.
+Released as part of the Bamboo family of Wacom tablets (opens in new tab), the Folio smartpad is integrated with cloud services and the Wacom Inkspace app – a clever device that allows designers and artists to easily edit and access their files wherever they are.

-One company that continues to innovate when it comes to sketchbooks is Rocketbook.
-Its latest effort, the Rocketbook Everlast, is a smart journal filled with synthetic polyester pages.
+One company that continues to innovate when it comes to sketchbooks is Rocketbook (opens in new tab).
+The Rocketbook Everlast is a smart journal filled with synthetic polyester pages.
 Confused by the science?
 Well, the practical upshot is that users can write and draw on a page then wipe it clean with a damp cloth.

 Don't worry, the pages won't get soggy.
 In fact you can send your notes and pictures wherever you want thanks to a code of symbols at the foot of each page.
 Simply assign a symbol to a destination using the Rocketbook app, cross off the corresponding icon, and hey-presto, your notes are neatly organised digitally just the way you want.